h40io/Amano/README.md

 * [Foam Insert](STEPs/foam-insert.step)

 ## Terms
-The files within this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The files within this repository are licensed under the Apache License, Version 2.0.
 Please refer to the [LICENSE.md](LICENSE.md) for more details

 ## Images